 6.9.3.3 As soon as practicable after the receipt of the Modification Notification or, if an application to the Authority has been made, the determination by the Authority, and in any event within two months thereof, each Modification Affected User shall complete and submit a Modification Application to The Company and comply with the terms thereof.
 No fee shall be payable by any User to The Company in respect of any such Modification Application.

 6.9.3.4 Once a Modification Application has been made by a User pursuant to Paragraph 6.9.3.2 the provisions of Paragraph 6.9.2.2, 6.9.2.3 and 6.9.2.4 shall thereafter apply.

+6.9.3.5 Modification Notices and Modification Applications relating to owners/operators of Distribution Systems triggered by Embedded Power Stations

+6.9.3.5.1 The provisions of this Paragraph 6.9 apply to Modification Notices and Modification Applications relating to owners/operators of Distribution Systems triggered by Embedded Power Stations but adapted as required on the following basis.

+6.9.3.5.2 Where a Modification Notice is issued by The Company to the User under Paragraph 6.9.3 on receipt by The Company of a Gate 1 Application for a BEGA for a Large Embedded Power Station or BELLA, the notice is solely to inform the User of the Gate 1 Application and no details of the impact on the National Electricity Transmission System will be provided or Modification Application required from the User as provided for in that Paragraph.

+6.9.3.5.3 Where a Modification Notice is issued by The Company to the User under Paragraph 6.9.3 on receipt by The Company of a Gate 2 Application by an Embedded Power Station for a BEGA or BELLA, the Modification Application by the User will be made in accordance with the Gated Application and Offer Process.

 6.9.4 Modifications Required for Offshore Transmission Implementation